Rights and Options

 Possible Sanctions or Protective Measures

-- Supportive Measures: At any time during the investigation, the Title IX Coordinator or Deputy Coordinators may impose interim remedies or protections for the parties or witnesses.
+- Supportive Measures: At any time during the investigation, the Title IX Coordinator may impose interim remedies or protections for the parties or witnesses.
 These may include separating the parties, placing limitations on contact between the parties, suspension, or making alternative living, class-placement, or workplace arrangements.